gramineproject/contrib/Examples/aks-python-helloworld/README.md

-# Deploying a graminized Python Docker image to AKS cluster
+# Deploying a "HelloWorld" graminized Python Docker image to AKS cluster

 This example demonstrates how to translate the Python Docker Hub image to a graminized image, which can be readily deployed to a confidential compute AKS